veerababu74/nsx-widget/README.md

 <script>
   window.nexusChatbotConfig = {
     position: 'bottom-right',
     welcomeMessage: "Hello!
 I'm your AI assistant with enhanced capabilities.
-How can I help you today?"
+How can I help you today?",
-  };
+    chatbotId: "your-unique-website-key" // Optional: For multi-website differentiation };
 </script>
 <script src="https://your-domain.com/nexus-chatbot-widget.js"></script>
 ```

-**That's it!** Your website now has a professional AI chatbot.
+**That's it!** Your website now has a professional AI chatbot with personalized responses.

 ## ✨ Enhanced Features

 - 🤖 **Advanced AI**: Integrated with Nexus AI v3 API for intelligent responses
 - 💡 **Smart Suggestions**: AI provides follow-up questions and topic suggestions
 - 👍 **Smart Reactions**: Context-aware like/dislike system that appears only for recent responses
+- � **Multi-Website Support**: Unique chatbot IDs for different websites with personalized responses
-- 🌐 **Universal**: Works on ANY website - WordPress, Shopify, React, Vue, vanilla HTML
+- �🌐 **Universal**: Works on ANY website - WordPress, Shopify, React, Vue, vanilla HTML
 - 📱 **Mobile Optimized**: Perfect responsive experience on all devices
 - ⚡ **Lightweight**: ~30KB minified, no dependencies
 - 🎨 **Modern UI**: Beautiful gradients, animations, and hover effects